 Shareholders should contact their tax advisor or their local office of the Internal Revenue Service with respect to any questions regarding the taxation of such dividend distributions.

-In 2010, the Company began paying a dividend to its shareholders by paying a quarterly cash dividend in the aggregate amount of approximately US$25,000,000 (or US$0.093 per common share).
-Under the indenture dated August 28, 2008 (the "Indenture') that governs the 8% Convertible, Unsecured, Subordinated Debentures of the Company (the "Debentures"), the proposed dividend payment on or about September 30, 2011 will trigger an adjustment to the conversion rate applicable (the "Conversion Rate") to the Debentures.
-Similarly, the dividend payments made on December 16, 2010, March 29, 2011 and June 30, 2011 also triggered an adjustment to the Conversion Rate (collectively, the "Previous Dividend Payments").
+In 2010, the Company began paying a dividend to its shareholders by paying a cash dividend in the aggregate amount of US$25,000,000 (or US$0.093 per common share) for the fourth quarter of 2010.
+Under the indenture dated August 28, 2008 (the "Indenture') that governs the 8% Convertible, Unsecured, Subordinated Debentures of the Company (the "Debentures"), the dividend payment on December 16, 2010 triggered an adjustment to the conversion rate applicable (the "Conversion Rate") to the Debentures.
+Similarly, the March 29, 2011 dividend payment also triggers an adjustment to the Conversion Rate.

-Pacific Rubiales, a Canadian-based company and producer of natural gas and heavy crude oil, owns 100 percent of Meta Petroleum Corp., a Colombian oil operator which operates the Rubiales and Piriri oil fields in the Llanos Basin in association with Ecopetrol, S.A., the Colombian national oil company.
-The Company is focused on identifying opportunities primarily within the eastern Llanos Basin of Colombia as well as in other areas in Colombia and northern Peru.
-Pacific Rubiales has working interests in 45 blocks in Colombia, Peru and Guatemala.
+Pacific Rubiales, a Canadian-based company and producer of natural gas and heavy crude oil, owns 100 percent of Meta Petroleum Corp., a Colombian oil operator which operates the Rubiales and Piriri oil fields in the Llanos Basin in association with Ecopetrol S.A., the Colombian national oil company.
+The Company is focused on identifying opportunities primarily within the eastern Llanos Basin of Colombia as well as in other areas in Colombia, northern Peru and Guatemala.
+Pacific Rubiales has a current net production of approximately 85,000 barrels of oil equivalent per day, after royalties, with working interests in 40 blocks in Colombia, Peru and Guatemala.

 The Company's common shares trade on the Toronto Stock Exchange and La Bolsa de Valores de Colombia under the ticker symbols PRE and PREC, respectively.